lerna-lite/lerna-lite/README.md

    - [lerna version --skip-bump-only-release](https://github.com/lerna-lite/lerna-lite/tree/main/packages/version#--skip-bump-only-release) to avoid cluttering your GitHub releases in `independent` mode
    - [lerna publish --remove-package-fields](https://github.com/lerna-lite/lerna-lite/tree/main/packages/publish#--remove-package-fields-fields) (empty certain fields from `package.json` before publishing, ie: Lerna-Lite uses it to remove `scripts` and `devDependencies`)

-To summarize, the best feature of Lerna-Lite has to be its modularity, you only install what you use and are interested in (see [installation](#cli-installation) below).
+On a final note, the best feature of Lerna-Lite has to be its modularity, you only install what you use and are interested in (see [installation](#cli-installation) below).
 A large portion of the users are only interested in version/publish commands

 ### This lib will help you with